Vyral/monique-walker/_posts/2022-10-03-we-are-now-in-a-traditional-market.md

 title: We Are Now in a Traditional Market
 date: 2022-10-03 05:00:00
 tags:
-excerpt: Critical local market update every buyer and seller should know.
+excerpt: Local market update every buyer and seller should know.
 enclosure:
 pullquote:
 enclosure_type: video/mp4